t-mart/skinpy/README.md

 A Python library for Minecraft skins.

-- Lets you use 3D coordinates to get/set skin pixel color
+- Index with 3D coordinates to get/set skin pixel color
+- Operate at the skin level, the body part level, or even just one face.
-- Generates skin images for use in-game
+- Generate skin images for use in-game
-- Produces isometric renderings of your skin
+- Render isometric images of your skin

 ## Quickstart